mehulagg/gitlab_test/doc/user/project/clusters/securing.md

 the Web Application Firewall from the project or group Kubernetes page.

 Note that your project doesn't have to be hosted or deployed through GitLab.
-You can manage a cluster independent of the applications that use the cluster.
+You can manage a cluster independently of the applications that use the cluster.

 ## Set up a GitLab Runner